BrayanMG/bookworm/README.md

 My solution for this was to create a `Python` script that helps me manage all of that data.
 I used the `Pandas` library to work with all of the csv files I have.

+The Jupyter Notebook in this repo contains the same functionality as the script.
+It was used for debugging and further exploration of the data.

 ### How to use the script

 The script has 2 functionalities: